-Abdullah Rayyan, a 10th grade tennis player at Edmond North High School, is originally from London, England.
+Moving to a new place can be challenging, especially moving across the sea like Abdullah did.
+Abdullah Rayyan is a 10th grade tennis player at Edmond North High School, and is originally from London, England.

 When Abdullah first moved to the United States, he was a bit nervous because he experienced a lot of culture shock.

-“When people talked about sports, I had no clue about American football.”
+“When people talked about sports, I had no clue about American football,” Abdullah said.
 In the UK, American soccer is called football.

 Additionally, he was a bit surprised people couldn’t understand him because of his accent.